 Picture perfect – how best to use Schedugram’s image editor

 Before using Schedugram’s image editor, I used to go through a laborious process to edit photos.
 I would email the photo to myself so I could save it on my phone, and then edit it via the Instagram app.
 I would then put my phone into flight mode, and post the image so that it would save it to my phone.
 Then, I would email it back to my work email address so that I would be able to post it via desktop.
 Crazy, right?
-With Schedugram’s image editor, I no longer need to do this, which is great and saves me a lot of time and faffing about.
+With Schedugram’s image editor, I no longer need to do this, which is great and saves me a lot of time.

 Schedugram’s in-browser image editor allows you to do the things you can do on Instagram.
 This is important, because on Instagram people are looking for beautiful, high-quality images.
 Via the Schedugram image editor, you can crop, adjust and add filters.
 The filters are in different categories, depending on what kind of look you are going for.
 You can also add text, stickers and use the brush tool for adding different effects to your image.
 Using text, stickers and brushes is an effective way to personalise your Instagram content.
 Finally, there is a tool to help you adjust the focus of your image, as well as a tool that allows you to add different frames to your post.
 Editing your photos is important, and means you can add another dimension to them.
 Using the Schedugram image editor also gives you a chance to develop a signature style.